Before we get to the lovely parts of Windows 11, let’s get the less pleasant aspects out of the way.

 That I was facing a collapsed list (indicated by the “plus signs” left of the labels) gave me pause.
 What were these labels even supposed to mean?
 The point of the whole navigation pane is to give the user “quick access” to the file structure (as opposed to having them enter the absolute path to any one directory manually).
 Why was there an access point for ”One Drive“ (the cloud) on the local machine?
 And what exactly did the third label refer to?

 Literally everything one might access, using the File Explorer, is part of “This PC”.
-Such is the purpose of this application: To “explore” (even though I’d prefer to “quickly navigate”) the (local) file structure.
+Such is the purpose of this application: to “explore” (even though I’d prefer to “quickly navigate”) the (local) file structure.
 All of these labels were perfectly redundant (as well as heavily misleading).

 The spoiled user I am had expected to see something similar to this in the navigation pane: